Elizaman68/cancercureOS/README.md

 # cancercureOS
 Investigación abierta de biofisica y psicologia para eliminar el cáncer infantil sin dolor.
 Open Source  biophysics and Pshychology research to eliminate pediatric cancer painlessly.
-Light and Color Project 🌟 - Healing Through Play
+Light and Color Project 🌟 - Healing Through: attenuation, resonance frequencies in DNA/RNA, and ultrasound physics.
 🧬 Open Source Biomedical Research for Pediatric Oncology Welcome to a collaborative space where biophysics, interactive technology, and psychology unite to build a gift for humanity: eliminating pain and fear for children fighting cancer.
 🎯 Our Mission
 The suffering of an innocent child should never carry a patent or a price tag.
 Our goal is to design low-cost frequency devices (focused ultrasound and radiofrequency hyperthermia) capable of disrupting the DNA of cancer cells painlessly, seamlessly integrated into a magical, playful hospital environment.
 🎨 The Concept: The Fear-Free Environment
 We are designing an experience grounded in psychoneuroimmunology and cognitive distraction:
 Earthing/Grounding: Children enter the therapeutic room barefoot, naturally calming their nervous system.